GUIDE FOR THE CLASS NOTATION

 be required at the discretion of the attending Surveyor.

-The vessel’s underwater body is to be sufficiently clean and the sea water is clear enough to
+The vessel’s underwater body is to be sufficiently clean and the sea water is clear enough toii)

 with weak tidal streams and currents and with the vessel at light draft.

-Where possible, the underwater examination should be carried out in protected waters, preferably
+Where possible, the underwater examination should be carried out in protected waters, preferably5 Physical Features

 The following physical features are to be incorporated into the vessel’s design in order to facilitate the